troy-skim/github-classroom-practice-run-java/README.md

 In the sample assignment, we have included code that will tell you whether the code in the project is running correctly.
 Set up the testing framework in Visual Studio Code:

-- Click on the Test icon in Visual Studio Code's left Activity Bar.
+- Click on the Test icon in Visual Studio Code's left activity bar.
 - A Run Tests play button will appear towards the top-left of the window.
 Click it to run the tests.
 - If the tests pass, you will not notice anything happen... no error and no change is good!
 Everything works!
 - Sadly, the tests will fail because you have not completed the assignment yet!